 Freestanding tents get the edge when it comes to weather protection for two main reasons.
 First, in windy weather, a tent with a dedicated pole structure that’s not dependent on stakes is slightly stronger than a tent propped up with tensioned trekking poles.
 While non-freestanding tents generally are very impressive in their ability to withstand heavy winds, there’s simply more that can go wrong in strong gusts: A stake could come out, a guyline could break, or a pole could lose tension and collapse.

 The second consideration is that freestanding tents are traditionally double-wall designs, whereas non-freestanding tents are most often single-walled.
-This means that with a freestanding tent, you get one extra layer of separation between you and the elements—imagine wearing a rain jacket against bare skin vs. with a baselayer underneath.
+This means that with a freestanding tent, you get one extra layer of separation between you and the elements—imagine the difference between wearing a rain jacket against bare skin vs. with a baselayer underneath.
 However, it’s important to note that not all freestanding tents are double-walled—the Black Diamond Firstlight is a notable exception.
 Similarly, there are some non-freestanding tents with double-wall constructions (such as the Tarptent StratoSpire Li).
 But in general, this rule holds true for most of the market.

 The single- and double-wall distinction is also key when it comes to ventilation.
 Double-wall designs vent much better than single-wall tents, as the inner tent body is made of breathable fabric that allows condensation to escape.
 On the other hand, the one piece of fabric in a single-wall tent is tasked with being both breathable and waterproof, which is a tall order.
 And keep in mind that ultralight Dyneema (popular in models like the Hyperlite Mountain Gear Echo 2) is especially lacking in breathability.
 Because most freestanding tents are double-walled and most non-freestanding tents are single-walled, we give the ventilation advantage to freestanding tents.
 However, as we touched on previously, it’s important to remember that there are exceptions to this rule.